ubco-cmps/phys111_course/class/week02/lecture.md

 # Lecture

-This week in the lecture we will go through the following worksheet and clicker questions.
+This week in the lecture we will go through the following worksheet and clicker questions...

+(coming soon)